Al-Abadi is out of the political calculations as a candidate to head the next Iraqi government

 The source told Shafaq News Agency, "The number of candidates for the position of Prime Minister does not exceed the fingers of a hand," without mentioning their names.

-He added that "Al-Sadr is the first and last decision-maker in choosing the person he deems appropriate to head the next government according to the perspective of the national majority," apparently in reference to Al-Sadr's refusal to nominate Al-Abadi for the position of prime minister of the new federal government.
+He added that "Al-Sadr is the first and last decision-maker in choosing the person he deems appropriate to head the next government according to the perspective of the national majority," apparently referring to Al-Sadr's refusal to nominate Al-Abadi for the position of prime minister of the new federal government.

 Haider al-Abadi, former Prime Minister of Iraq, and one of the leaders of the coordination framework that includes Shiite political forces opposed to the results of the legislative elections that took place last year.

-A source in the coordinating framework had previously told Shafak News Agency, that the framework had tried to push each of Haider al-Abadi or Muhammad Tawfiq Allawi as settlement candidates, in front of al-Sadr's mini-list that included Mustafa al-Kazemi with Sadrist figures.
+A source in the coordination framework had previously told Shafaq News Agency, that the framework had tried to push both Haider al-Abadi or Muhammad Tawfiq Allawi as settlement candidates, in front of a mini-list with al-Sadr that included Mustafa al-Kazemi with Sadrist figures.

 The head of the Al-Fateh Alliance had made a quick visit to Erbil yesterday, Monday, during which he met with the Kurdish leader Massoud Barzani, the President of Kurdistan Region, Nechirvan Barzani, and the President of the Regional Government, Masrour Barzani.

 Al-Amiri had proposed, during his meetings in Erbil, the name of Haider al-Abadi, a compromise candidate for prime minister, but this was met with the rejection of leader Massoud Barzani, according to another source.

 The framework is trying to persuade al-Sadr to form a "settlement government" in the event that entry into a unified Shiite bloc comprising all parties fails, and this proposal enjoys the support of specific Iranian parties.